-The Society of Motion Picture Still Photographers (SMPSP) is a nonprofit, honorary organization dedicated to the art and preservation of set still photography.
-Our members represent some of the world’s leading international Unit Still Photographers.
-Our membership is comprised of Full Members who are currently working in our field, Honorary Members who are now retired or are fellow photographers working in association with film and television, and Associate Members who are select Industry professionals working in fields that support our craft.
+Our membership is comprised of Full Members who are currently working in our field, Members Emeriti who are members who have retired from the film industry, Honorary members who are fellow photographers working in association with film and television, and Associate Members who are select industry professionals working infields that support our craft.

 Full Membership requires a minimum of 8 years experience working predominantly as a unit still photographer, two Full Member sponsors, and to be selected by the New Member Review Committee.
 Photographers with the requisite experience may contact us at firstname.lastname@example.org to request an application.
 The New Member Committee evaluates applications and portfolios once a year, usually in September.
 Fulfilling the requirements for membership does not guarantee entry into the SMPSP as we strive to maintain the high standards of the founders.